Package Leaflet: Information for the User

 How to take Metformin Almus Pharma:

-The tablets should be taken with, or immediately after, meals.
-This will prevent you from experiencing
+The tablets should be taken with or immediately after meals.
+This will avoid

-Do not break or chew the tablets before swallowing.
-Swallow the tablet whole with a glass of water.
+Do not split or chew the tablets before swallowing.
+Swallow the whole tablet with a glass

-If after some time, you believe the effect of this medication is too intense or too weak, consult your doctor or pharmacist.
+If after some time, you think the effect of this medication is too strong or too weak, consult your doctor or pharmacist.

 If you take more Metformin Almus Pharma than you should

-If you forgot to take Metformin Almus Pharma
+If you forget to take Metformin Almus Pharma

-Metformin may cause a very rare but serious side effect (affecting up to 1 user in 10,000), called lactic acidosis (see section “Warnings and precautions”), if this occurs,you should stop taking this medicine and contact a doctor or the nearest hospital immediately, as lactic acidosis can lead to coma.
+Metformin can cause a very rare but severe side effect called lactic acidosis (see "Warnings and precautions"), if this happens, you should stop taking this medication and contact a doctor or the nearest hospital immediately, as lactic acidosis can lead to a coma.

-Very common side effects (affecting more than 1 person in 10):
+Very common side effects (affecting more than 1 in 10 people):

 Common side effects (affecting less than 1 in 10 people):